icebob/microservices-benchmark/README.md

 # microservices-benchmark
-Benchmark of microservices frameworks for NodeJS
+Benchmark of microservices frameworks for NodeJS.

 ## Frameworks in benchmark